-The Department of Aviation's total operating expenses increased by \$25.8 million or 11.6% for the nine-month period ended March 31, 2023 compared to the nine-month period ended March 31, 2022.
-Passenger growth and demand as recovery from the pandemic continues plus additional emphasis on security and customer service are driving increases in parking, airport operations, information technology and public safety expenses.
+The Department of Aviation's total operating expenses increased by \$30.1 million or 12.2% for the nine-month period ended March 31, 2024 compared to the nine-month period ended March 31, 2023.
+Passenger growth and demand as recovery from the COVID-19 pandemic continues plus additional emphasis on security and customer service are driving increases in parking, airport operations, information technology and public safety expenses.

-March Year to Date Fiscal Year 2023 March Year to Date Fiscal Year 2022 % Change Expenses (in thousands): Total operating expenses \$247,783 \$221,993 11.6%
+First Nine Months of Fiscal Year 2024 First Nine Months of Fiscal Year 2023 % Change Expenses (in thousands): Total operating expenses \$277,904 \$247,783 12.2%